hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 ### Git Commit and Push
 Earlier, you changed the index.html and geojson.php.
 Let's add and commit these chages to version control using Git.

-Go to your Cloud 9 workspace and click in the terminal tab at the bottom.
+Go to your Cloud 9 workspace and click in the terminal tab.
+It should be the bottom-left tab that says "bash".

 In the terminal, run ``git status`` and Git will tell you about the modified files.
 These are "Changes not staged for commit".